-The market value of each investment and the net asset values of the Scheme's Funds are calculated as set out in the Scheme's policies and Governing Document.
+The market value of each investment and the net asset values of YouWealth Funds are calculated as set out in the YouWealth policies and Governing Document.
 The net asset value is the value of a Fund's assets less its liabilities.